whusterj/whusterj.github.io/_posts/2009-05-10-travel-update-8-midterms-internship.md

 layout: post
 title: "Travel Update #8: Midterms, Internship"
 date: 2009-05-10 6:39
-description: As the final exams fly by in the US (for most of you they are already done), I'm taking a little break from studying for my midterms, which are coming up this week.
+description: "As the final exams fly by in the US (for most of you they are already done), I'm taking a little break from studying for my midterms, which are coming up this week."
 category: blog
 tags:
   - berlin